Risks related to P2P Investing

 Where does one draw the line, and how do you know when you've crossed it?
 To minimise risk while maximising reward, how might peer-to-peer lending be structured?

 Investors should ponder these issues carefully before making a decision.
-What's more, they're critical questions to ask yourself while you're thinking about buying something new.
+What's more, they're critical questions to ask yourself while you're thinking about buying something new to prevent losses while investing in P2P.

 When it relates to P2P lending, there is always the possibility that the borrower will default on their loan.